portyanikhin/SharpProp/README.md

 * `ExpansionTo` - the process of expansion to a given pressure.
 * `CoolingTo` - the process of cooling to a given temperature or enthalpy.
 * `HeatingTo` - the process of heating to a given temperature or enthalpy.
-* `BubblePointAt` - bubble point at a given pressure or temperature.
+* `BubblePointAt` - returns a bubble point at a given pressure or temperature.
-* `DewPointAt` - dew point at a given pressure or temperature.
+* `DewPointAt` - returns a dew point at a given pressure or temperature.
-* `TwoPhasePointAt` - two-phase point at a given pressure.
+* `TwoPhasePointAt` - returns a two-phase point at a given pressure.
 * `Mixing` - the mixing process.
+* `Clone` - performs deep (full) copy of the fluid instance.
 * `AsJson` - converts the fluid instance to a JSON string.

 ### Methods of `Mixture` instances

-* `Factory` - returns a new fluid object with no defined state.
+* `Factory` - returns a new mixture instance with no defined state.
-* `WithState` - returns a new fluid object with a defined state.
+* `WithState` - returns a new mixture instance with a defined state.
-* `Update` - update fluid state.
+* `Update` - updates the state of the mixture.
-* `Reset` - reset all non-trivial properties.
+* `Reset` - resets all non-trivial properties.
-* `Clone` - performs deep (full) copy of the mixture instance.
 * `CoolingTo` - the process of cooling to a given temperature.
 * `HeatingTo` - the process of heating to a given temperature.
+* `Clone` - performs deep (full) copy of the mixture instance.
 * `AsJson` - converts the mixture instance to a JSON string.

 ### Methods of `HumidAir` instances

-* `Factory` - returns a new humid air object with no defined state.
+* `Factory` - returns a new humid air instance with no defined state.
-* `WithState` - returns a new humid air object with a defined state.
+* `WithState` - returns a new humid air instance with a defined state.
-* `Update` - update humid air state.
+* `Update` - updates the state of the humid air.
-* `Reset` - reset all properties.
+* `Reset` - resets all properties.
-* `Clone` - performs deep (full) copy of the humid air instance.
 * `DryCoolingTo` - the process of cooling without dehumidification to a given temperature or enthalpy.
 * `WetCoolingTo` - the process of cooling with dehumidification to a given temperature or enthalpy and relative or absolute humidity ratio.
 * `HeatingTo` - the process of heating to a given temperature or enthalpy.
 * `HumidificationByWaterTo` - the process of humidification by water (isenthalpic) to a given relative or absolute humidity ratio.
 * `HumidificationBySteamTo` - the process of humidification by steam (isothermal) to a given relative or absolute humidity ratio.
 * `Mixing` - the mixing process.
+* `Clone` - performs deep (full) copy of the humid air instance.
 * `AsJson` - converts the humid air instance to a JSON string.

 ## Examples